 What Factors Should You Consider?

 Your Age and Childbearing Factors

-The label ‘large’ can be off putting, but the size difference is very small (1/8th inch give or take) between the two sizes, and many times it is only the circumference of the rim that is larger.
+The label ‘large’ can be off-putting, but the size difference is very small.
+About 1/8th inch (give or take) between the two sizes, and many times it is only the circumference of the rim that is larger.

-However the slight difference in the rim circumference can mean the difference between a great fit and leakage, so it is important.
+However the slight difference in the rim circumference can mean the difference between a great fit or possible leakage, so it is important.